sshaw/itunes_store_transporter_web/public/docs/help.md

 * `options` - arguments passed to `iTMSTransporter`, this varies based on the job's type, see Endpoints below
 * `result` - the results of a successful job, this varies based on the job type
 * `exceptions` - why the job failed
+* `execute` - program to execute on job completion (currently only supported for uploads)
 * `disable_notification` - email notification's are enabled/disabled for the job

 #### Errors